6 Core Elements of Building Design and Construction: A Guide for Project Owners

 Sustainability

 Conscientious project owners and architects will always consider the sustainability of their commercial projects.
-Not only should they be concerned about the environment, but there are also some economic benefits when prioritizing sustainable design
+Not only should they be concerned about the environment, but there are also some economic benefits when prioritizing sustainable design.

 To achieve LEED Certification, the highest goal for commercial design sustainability, you must meet the prerequisites it lays out in energy efficiency and environmental design.

 The green building design process includes not only construction methods that leave a smaller footprint, but also choosing building materials that are sustainable and environmentally friendly.
+It focuses on green commercial building features, such as LED lighting and ventilation.

 Steel and concrete are both known for their superior sustainability properties and are excellent choices for your commercial structure’s exterior.
 You have a variety of options when it comes to sustainable materials that will pass the LEED rating system for your interior.